vipul2802/o365hq.com/content/services/OneDrive for Business - Personal Document Migration.md

 -   Google Drive to SharePoint Online
 -   Google Drive to Teams
 -   Google Sites to SharePoint Online
--   Office 365 Group to Office 365 Group
+-   Microsoft 365 Group to Microsoft 365 Group
 -   OneDrive for Business to OneDrive for Business

 Our **objective** is full document migration to OneDrive for Business,